openstack-archive/tripleo-docs/doc/source/install/installation/installing.rst

           environment and generates sane values for a number of the important options.

 #.
-Set up a containers registry (optional) and prepare container images
+(OPTIONAL) Set up a containers registry and prepare container images
    configuration.

    See :ref:`prepare-environment-containers` for details on the containers